aidan-parkinson/corporation-sole/README.md

 `./definitions` : chaincode definitions for making observations of the World State.

-`./peoples` : each Peoples led by a Dean.
+`./peoples` : each Dean and their Chapter of Peoples.

 `./schemas` : data schemas for secure channels.